mulesoft/data-weave-tutorial/src/main/docs/3 - Reading Data/3.3 - Range Selector/description.md

 ```
 ---

 Just like with the index selector, negative indexes can be used to select a range of values starting from the end of the Array.

+## Exercise

 Use negative indexes to obtain the reverse order of the above input.